 In addition to the powerful Silhouette Studio software, there is also a free mobile app called Silhouette Go, which allows you to craft using your Android or iOS device.
 The mobile app does not have as many features as the Studio software, but it could be a great option for a lot of projects.
 You can learn all about the Silhouette Go mobile app here.

-Step One.
+Step Two.
 Connect Your Machine to Your Computer.

 Start by plugging the power cord into the side of your machine and then into a power outlet.
 Push the power button to turn on the machine.